 Signing up for blog hosting is simply a necessary investment at this point.
 It gives you the power to make that money back with your blog faster than you think.

-So, when you find a hosting plan that suits your needs, click on the green button that says Select.
+So, when you find a hosting plan that suits your needs, click on the blue button that says Select.

 Step 3: Pick your blog domain name

 On the next page, you can choose your domain name:

 If you haven’t found the perfect domain name yet, don’t worry.
 You can choose one for free in your Bluehost dashboard any time.

 If that’s the case, skip this step by clicking I’ll create my domain name later at the bottom.